esmero/archipelago-documentation/docs/generalqa.md

 ---

-## Twig Modules configuration
+## Twig Modules Configuration
-Q: When attempting to save a Twig template for a Metadata Display, I receive an error message related to “unknown” Twig functions, such as:
+**Q:** When attempting to save a Twig template for a Metadata Display, I receive an error message related to an `Unknown "bamboo_load_entity" function`.

 ![BambooTwigError](../imgs/generalqa/BambooTwigError.jpg)

-A: You need to enable the necessary Twig modules.
+**A:** You need to enable the necessary Twig modules.

 1. Naviagte to /admin/modules